 The Co-op/I program is a non-compulsory option.
 Credits earned through the Co-op/I program do not exempt students from any degree requirement and are in addition to the degree requirements of each student’s program.
 Students will typically participate in four-month summer placements only.
 Eight and twelve-month work term opportunities will be assessed on a case-by-case basis for their impact on the student’s academic program.
 ED4 students who successfully secure a summer Co-op/I work placement are required to defer their graduation to October.

 The submission of a written report and portfolio covering the work completed is required for each professional assignment.
-Each successfully completed work term and its corresponding report receives a Pass/Fail grade and is rated at one credit hour.
+Each successfully completed work term and its corresponding report receives a Pass/Fail grade and is rated at one credit hour for undergraduate students (EVDS course) and zero credits for graduate students (ARCG course).
 Students completing consecutive work terms must complete a separate report for each term.
 Credit hours earned for participation in Co-op/I will not take the place of other program requirements.

 Admittance to the program does not guarantee a job.
 Work placements are dependent on availability.
 Employers will make the final decision about job offers.
 Students are not obliged to accept any offer.